ndrsllwngr/knowledgebase/docs/applications/oh_my_zsh.md

 If you want to trigger the configuration wizard immediately, simply run `p10k configure` to discover all options, which are plentiful.

+**Important:** Powerlevel10k will not work with standard fonts.
+The configuration wizzard will install a patched font called *MesloLGS NF* which will be able to display all the cool icons & pictograms Powerlevel10k uses.
+If you want to use another font or need to set *MesloLGS NF* for your iTerm2/VS Code/IntelliJ check the [fonts](important-fonts) section.

 ## Configuration
 In order to configure your (oh my) zsh in almost all cases you will modify your ~/.zshrc file. \